bratpeki/modern-milkytracker-guide/docs/ui.md

 11. (`<`/`>`) Toggling the saved directories tab
 12. (`FLIP`) Toggling the two views of the disk operations window

 In the center of the view is a listview which lets you select the file you want to load into the module, or go to a directory.

 If the saved directories tab is toggled, there are six additional buttons; five for directory paths (`DIR1` through `DIR5`) and one for storing them (`STORE`).
 By hitting any of them, you will load your saved directories.
 They are not shared for any type of file (for example, the module type and sample type have different saved directory paths).
-If you want to store the path to the directory you are currently int, you can do so by hitting `STORE`, and then hitting the button of the slot you want to save the path to.
+If you want to store the path to the directory you are currently in, you can do so by hitting `STORE`, and then hitting the button of the slot you want to save the path to.

 The `Save` button saves the file in the selected directory, unless you've chosen to output a WAV file.
 In that case, the button opens the [HD Recorder window](#hd-recorder-window).
 The `Exit` buttons returns you to the [general editor](#general-editor).

 ## "Simple" view